fhtino/azure-datalake2-stuff/PerformanceTests/README.md

 # ADLS file listing performance tests

 I was curious about which was the best approach for listing many files and folders on a Azure Data Lake Storage - Gen2.
-In my experince, listing on ADLS-Gen2 is not so fast or, at least, it does not fit my needs.
-So I tried different approaches: classic listing - sync and async, and different level of parallelism.
+In my experince, listing on ADLS-Gen2 is not so fast or, at least, it often does not fit my needs.
+So wrote some code to try different approaches: classic listing - sync and async, and different level of parallelism.
+The keypoint is to find a good balance between parallelization, round-trip / overhead of HTTPS connections and numbers (--> cost) of API calls.

-### On my machine with my internet connection
+### Results on my machine with my internet connection

  - client location: Italy
  - azure datacenter: West Europe (Nederland)